valentinajemuovic/banking-kata-java/README.md

 [![CI](https://github.com/valentinacupac/banking-kata-java/actions/workflows/ci.yaml/badge.svg)](https://github.com/valentinacupac/banking-kata-java/actions/workflows/ci.yaml)

-## Purpose
+## Overview

+This project illustrates TDD & Clean Architecture implementation in Java, showing the Use Case Driven Development Approach.

 This demo was created for the purposes of meetup series on TDD & Clean Architecture.
 See the [YouTube Meetups](https://journal.optivem.com/p/foundations-of-tdd-and-clean-architecture).
 Please note that this project is purely for demo purposes only.

-## Overview
+## Business Requirements

-This project illustrates TDD & Clean Architecture implementation in Java, showing the Use Case Driven Development Approach.

 We implement a Banking system with the following use cases: